 Complete Decongestive Therapy (CDT) is the gold standard for the treatment of lymphedema.
 It involves a combination of hands-on Manual Lymph Drainage treatments, taping, compression with bandaging and/or compression garments, exercise prescription, and skin care.

 Lindsay will work with you over time to ensure your lymphedema stays under control, modifying your treatment plan as needed.
-For example, there may be times that you need to come in for more frequent visits, or use bandaging or other compression garments to help control your swelling.
+There may be times that you need to come in for more frequent visits, or use bandaging or other compression garments to help control your swelling.

 CDT and bandaging protocol can be quite intense as far as time management goes, but if you want to get your swelling under control then “CDT really is the ‘full-court press’ you want in cases of stage 2 and stage 3 lymphedema,” says Andrea Cheville, MD, associate professor of physical medicine and rehabilitation at Mayo Clinic.